Cells in a human body are of different types based on their structure and function.

 These cells include three basic types like

-a) Red blood cells (RBC’s): These cells are called corpuscles and are not living in nature due to the absence of a nucleus in them.
+a) Red blood cells (RBCs): These cells are called corpuscles and are not living in nature due to the absence of a nucleus in them.
 They are red-colored due to the presence of pigment hemoglobin.
-Their main role is to carry oxygen from the lungs to the tissues.
+Their primary role is to carry oxygen from the lungs to the tissues.

-b) White blood cells (WBC’s): Unlike RBCs, they have a nucleus and are living.
-But they are of five different types and play the main role in body defense against pathogens.
+b) White blood cells (WBCs): Unlike RBCs, they have a nucleus and are living.
+They are of five different types and play a prominent role in body defense against pathogens.

 Cell types based on their function